araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ---

 This second post details how I tuned the Soft-Actor Critic (SAC) algorithm to learn as fast as PPO in the context of a massively parallel simulator (thousands of robots simulated in parallel).
-If you read along, you will learn about automatically tuning SAC for speed, finding better action boundaries and everything I tried that didn't work.
+If you read along, you will learn how to automatically tune SAC for speed, how to find better action boundaries, and what I tried that didn't work.

-If you haven't read it yet, please have a look at [part I](https://araffin.github.io/post/sac-massive-sim/) which is about analysing why SAC doesn't work how of the box on Isaac Sim environments and using a quick fix.
+If you haven't read it yet, please have a look at [part I](https://araffin.github.io/post/sac-massive-sim/) which is about analysing why SAC doesn't work how of the box on Isaac Sim environments.

 ## Truncated Quantile Critics (TQC) - A New Hope

-In [part I](https://araffin.github.io/post/sac-massive-sim/), I left the story where we could get some sign of life from SAC.
+In the [first part](https://araffin.github.io/post/sac-massive-sim/), I stopped at the point where we could detect some signs of life from SAC (it was learning something).

-By limiting the action space limits to 3% of the original space, and tuning quickly SAC (bigger network, reduce initial exploration rate), I could get SAC to learn to solve the Unitree A1 task in minutes (on a flat surface).
+By limiting the action space limits to 3% of the original size, and quickly tuning SAC (bigger network, reduced initial exploration rate), I could get SAC to learn to solve the Unitree A1 task on a flat surface in a matter of minutes.

-However, it was taking more time train than PPO (12 minutes vs 6 minutes) and was not reaching PPO's performance.
+However, SAC took more time to train than PPO (12 minutes vs. 6 minutes), and it did not reach PPO's performance level.

-I had different ideas to improve SAC training speed and performance (I present the ones that didn't work and could need help at the end of this post).
+I had several ideas for improving SAC's training speed and performance[^didnt-work].

-The first one is to replace the SAC algorithm with its [distributional](https://araffin.github.io/slides/recent-advances-rl/#/8/0/1) counterpart [Truncated Quantile Critics (TQC)](https://sb3-contrib.readthedocs.io/en/master/modules/tqc.html).
+The first idea is to replace the SAC algorithm with its [distributional](https://araffin.github.io/slides/recent-advances-rl/#/8/0/1) counterpart [Truncated Quantile Critics (TQC)](https://sb3-contrib.readthedocs.io/en/master/modules/tqc.html).
-Instead of approximating only the expected return, TQC models the distribution of returns.
+Rather than approximating only the expected return, TQC models the distribution of returns.
-TQC performance tends to be on-par with SAC, but it can outperform it on some [harder environments]((https://araffin.github.io/slides/recent-advances-rl/#/9)) (at the cost of slightly more expensive gradient step).
+TQC's performance tends to be on par with SAC's, but it can outperform SAC in [harder environments]((https://araffin.github.io/slides/recent-advances-rl/#/9)) (at the cost of a slightly more expensive gradient step).
-It also has a parameter to control the overstimation bias of the $Q$-value function.
+TQC also has a parameter that controls the overestimation bias of the Q-value function (how many top quantiles to drop).

 ## Defining Proper Action Bound - Extracting the Limits with PPO

-Another aspect I wanted to improve was to properly defined the action space boundaries.
+Another aspect I wanted to improve was properly defining the boundaries of the action space.
-In part one, I limited the action space to 3% of the original one as a quick fix.
+In part one, I quickly fixed it by limiting the action space to 3% of the original.
-To have a finer definition, I [recorded](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) the actions taken by a trained PPO agent and took the 2.5 and 97.5 percentile of it for the new limits.
+For a more precise definition, I [recorded](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) the actions taken by a trained PPO agent and took the 2.5th and 97.5th percentile for the new limits.
-That is to say, the new action space contains 95% of the actions commanded by a trained PPO agent:
+In other words, the new action space contains 95% of the actions commanded by a trained PPO agent:
 ```python
 # np.percentile(actions, 2.5, axis=0)
 low = np.array([-2.0, -0.4, -2.6, -1.3, -2.2, -1.9, -0.7, -0.4, -2.1, -2.4, -2.5, -1.7])